UQ-CVLab/Toolbox/README.md

 ## Pose Sequence

 - Shape: a list with dimension of (N, 406), N is the number of frames, and 406 = 7 + 133 * 3
-- First 7 elements: [0, 0, x1, y1, x2, y2, c]. (x1, y1) is the
+- First 7 elements (index from 0 to 6): [0, 0, x1, y1, x2, y2, c]. (x1, y1) is the
   top left corner. (x2, y2) is bottom right corner. c is the confidence score of the bounding box for current frame.
 - For the other element: [x1, y1, c1, x2, y2, c2, ...] for each key point, it has x coordinate,
   y coordinate and its confidence score.
-- For the details of key point name and position, please refer to https://github.com/jin-s13/COCO-WholeBody?tab=readme-ov-file#what-is-coco-wholebody
+- For the details of key point name and position (coco format), please refer to https://github.com/jin-s13/COCO-WholeBody?tab=readme-ov-file#what-is-coco-wholebody
-- For xth key point, its corresponding element indexes are (3x+4, 3x+5, 3x+6)
+- For xth key point, its corresponding element indexes are (3x+4, 3x+5, 3x+6).
+  Note: x means the xth key point in the [link](https://github.com/jin-s13/COCO-WholeBody/blob/master/imgs/Fig2_anno.png), start from 1 and end to 133.
+The index of pose sequence starts from 0.
+So the index in pose sequence of the first key point, which is nose, is [7, 8, 9].

 ## Bounding Box